-The Solution Bundle with Dell Storage PS Series or SC Series Storage has the same characteristics; the only change is the Storage backend software is setup to use Red Hat Ceph Storage, and Dell Storage PS Series and/or SC Series.
+The Solution Bundle with Dell Storage PS Series or SC Series Storage has the same characteristics; the only change is that the Storage backend software is configured to use Red Hat Ceph Storage, and Dell Storage PS Series and/or SC Series.
 The Storage node servers are supplemented with one or more Dell Storage PS Series arrays.

-The Solution bundle shown has Dell Storage PS Series and SC Series Storage Arrays; this can be one or both depending on your Application and Storage needs.
-Prior to ordering, your Dell sales representative will work to find the proper configuration for your needs.
+The Solution bundle shown in Figure 6: Solution with Optional Dell Storage on page 45 includes Dell Storage PS Series and SC Series Storage Arrays.
+This can be either or both, depending upon your Application and Storage needs.
+Your Dell EMC sales representative will work to find the proper configuration for your needs prior to ordering.